wmde/wikibase-release-pipeline/example/README.md

 ### Wikibase Suite 24 to 25 (MediaWiki 1.41 to MediaWiki 1.42)

-Upgrading Wikibase Suite from Version 24 to Version 25 also upgrades MediaWiki from 1.41 to 1.42.
+Upgrading Wikibase Suite from Version 24 to Version 25 upgrades MediaWiki from 1.41 to 1.42.
 Checkout the [MediaWiki UPGRADE file](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/core/+/refs/heads/REL1_42/UPGRADE).

+Besides that, no further migrations are necessary.

 ### Wikibase Suite 23 to 24 (MediaWiki 1.40 to MediaWiki 1.41)

 Upgrading Wikibase Suite from Version 23 to Version 24 also upgrades MediaWiki from 1.40 to 1.41.
 Checkout the [MediaWiki UPGRADE file](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/core/+/refs/heads/REL1_41/UPGRADE).

+Besides that, no further migrations are necessary.

 ### Wikibase Suite 22 to 23 (MediaWiki 1.39 to MediaWiki 1.40)

 Upgrading Wikibase Suite from Version 22 to Version 23 also upgrades MediaWiki from 1.39 to 1.40.
 Checkout the [MediaWiki UPGRADE file](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/core/+/refs/heads/REL1_40/UPGRADE).

+Besides that, no further migrations are necessary.

 ### From an existing Wikibase installation to Wikibase Suite

-It is possible to migrate an existing Wikibase installation to Wikibase Suite.
-The general procedure would be:
+It is possible to migrate an existing Wikibase installation to WBS Deployment Kit.
+The general procedure is:

  - [Backup your MediaWiki](https://www.mediawiki.org/wiki/Manual:Backing_up_a_wiki)
  - Install Wikibase Suite as [described above](#initial-setup)
  - Re-apply [customization](#customizing-your-wikibase-suite-mediawiki) to LocalSettings.php
  - Import your database dump
  - Regenerate WDQS database
+ - Regenerate elasticsearch database

 ## FAQ